 4. If there are available resource in the dedicated/shared multicast resource for that slice, the residual steps in clause 7.2.1.3 of TS 23.247 [4] are continued.
 The NG-RAN updates the radio resource usage.

-5. The following steps are performed when the NG-RAN determined that there is no available dedicated and shared multicast resource for the slice.
-The NG-RAN performs AN specific signalling exchange with the UE to indicate that no radio resources for the UE to receive the multicast MBS session.
+5. The following steps are performed when the NG-RAN determined that there is no available dedicated and shared multicast resource for the slice or the number of connected UEs reaching a limit for this slice.
+The NG-RAN performs AN specific signalling exchange with the UE to indicate that no radio resources for the UE to receive the multicast MBS session/or the number of connected UEs reaching a limit.

+Editor's Note: It is to be further clarified about the call flows when the radio resource allocation failure for shared delivery resources and when the radio resource allocation failure for the individual delivery resources.
+A simple RRC message in step 5 seems not sufficient.
+The interactions between NG-RAN, AMF, SMF and possible other NFs are expected to be clarified.

-6. The UE(s) can report the radio resource failure to the AF.
-Based on the reports from UE(s).
+6. The UE(s) can report the failure events to the AF.

-7. The AF may determine to switch the group call over broadcast MBS session if existed, or else the AF create a new broadcast MBS session for this group call.
+7. Based on the reports from UE(s), the AF may determine to switch the group call over broadcast MBS session if existed, or else the AF create a new broadcast MBS session for this group call if the number of connected UEs reaching a limit, or the AF may release some low priority group communications which is using the MBS if there is not enough radio resource.

+Editor's Note: For the resource allocation failure, it is FFS whether and how notify the AF.

+Editor's Note: This solution assumes UE provides application level feedback to the AF, and during the evaluation phase it will be evaluated that whether it aggregates the overload condition.

 6.x.4 Impacts on services, entities, and interfaces